History of Venezuela

 Relatively few colonists employed native farmers on their estates and enslaved other native peoples and later Africans to work in the mines.
 The territory of Venezuela was at various times ruled by the capitals of distant New Spain and the Viceroyalty of Peru.
 In the 18th century, cocoa plantations grew along the coast, which were processed by further importing African slaves.
 Cocoa beans became Venezuela's main export, monopolized by the Guipuzcoan Company of Caracas.
 Most of the surviving locals had migrated south by then, where Spanish monks worked.
 Intellectual activity increased among the white Creole elite and was centered on the University of Caracas.
 The Province of Venezuela was incorporated into the Viceroyalty of New Granada in 1717 and became Captaincy General of Venezuela in 1777.
 In 1811, it became one of the first Spanish-American colonies to declare independence, which was not securely established until 1821, when Venezuela was a department of the federal republic of Gran Colombia.
 It gained full independence as a separate country in 1830.
 During the 19th century, Venezuela suffered political turmoil and autocracy, remaining dominated by regional caudillos (military strongmen) until the mid-20th century.

 Since 1958, Venezuela has had a series of democratic governments.
-However, economic shocks in the 1980s led to several political crises, including the deadly Caracazo riots of 1989, two attempted coups in 1992, and the impeachment of President Carlos Andrés Pérez in 1993.
+However, economic shocks in the 1980s led to several political crises, including the deadly Caracazo riots of 1989, two attempted coups in 1992, and the impeachment of El Presidente Carlos Andrés Pérez in 1993.
 A collapse in confidence in the existing parties saw the 1998 election of former coup-involved career officer Hugo Chávez and the launch of the Bolivarian Revolution, beginning with a 1999 Constituent Assembly to write a new Constitution of Venezuela.
 This new constitution officially changed the name of the country to República Bolivariana de Venezuela (Bolivarian Republic of Venezuela).
-At the same time, the new government of Venezuela started several changes in the internal economy of the country, which resulted into a socioeconomic crisis that began during the rule of Chavez and Nicolás Maduro.
+At the same time, the new government of Venezuela started several changes in the internal economy of the country, which resulted in a socioeconomic crisis that began during the rule of Chavez and Nicolás Maduro.
 The crisis is characterised by hyperinflation, escalating famine, disease, crime, and mortality, leading to massive emigration from the country.